Prepared for

 200+ sites | 2,000 employees

-Architected comprehensive Management Systems suite covering Change, Finance, People, Operations, and Quality Management.
+Designed comprehensive Management Systems suite covering Change, Finance, People, Operations, and Quality Management.
 Scaled SharePoint governance to 200+ sites supporting 2,000-employee organization.

-The foundation: Joined TIAA to design integrated Management Systems suite—providing people managers with tools and support to run business operations more effectively.
+The foundation: Joined TIAA to design integrated Management Systems suite, providing people managers with tools and support to run business operations more effectively.
 Systems spanned Change Management, Finance Management, People Management, Operations Management, and Quality Management.
 Created comprehensive reports, dashboards, and tools for all people and process leaders within Client Services organization.

 The governance challenge: Assumed responsibility for organization's SharePoint infrastructure.
 Rapidly developed deep platform expertise and established training programs to improve organizational capability.
 Successfully scaled governance model to manage 200+ SharePoint sites supporting approximately 2,000 employees.